PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

 keys and probabilities.
 Ancestry stays what it is elsewhere: the safe rewriter's concern.

+#### Bounded-hop reachability: implemented

+The hop-counting CTE shape -- a counter column seeded by an integer constant, incremented in the recursive arm, bounded by a mandatory `WHERE r.hops < B` / `<= B` qual (either column order, any seed; the bound is required because an unbounded counter has no fixpoint on cyclic data) -- compiles through the same DP with a richer state
+algebra: relation entries refine from reachability bits to *sets of achievable walk lengths* up to the bound (bitmasks, cap 62), composed in the capped Minkowski semiring by algebraic-path closure with diagonal star.
+The scaffold is one template over the state ops (`BoolOps` / `HopOps` in `ReachabilityCompiler.cpp`); worlds still map to exactly one state, so the determinism/decomposability argument and the certificate carry over verbatim.
+Row `(v, h)` faithfully matches the generic fixpoint: "some *walk* of exactly h edges" (cycles pump lengths; self-loops, droppable for plain reachability, are kept as weight-1 arcs here precisely because the fixpoint derives `(v, h+1)` from them).
+Multi-source arcs contribute length 0; the undirected, filtered, BID and multi-source variants compose with the counter.
+Differentially tested (400 random instances, per-(v,h) *and* within-bound, against world-enumerating brute force) and in-database against the generic fixpoint.
+Scaling on the 2xN undirected cyclic ladder (p=.9): `max_states` is independent of N -- 143 at L=15, 408 at L=30, a function of (treewidth, bound) only -- gates linear in N (228k at N=1000 to 2.07M at N=10000), compile 0.39 s to 3.7 s, 0.73 s end-to-end through SQL at N=1000.

+The natural follow-up query -- `SELECT node FROM reach GROUP BY node`, "which nodes are within k hops" -- ORs each vertex's per-length tokens, which are *correlated* (lengths share edges): unmarkable as deterministic (the certified evaluator would sum overlapping children) and otherwise generic-evaluation territory.
+But the DP natively owns a deterministic circuit for the same Boolean function (the OR over mutually exclusive (below, above) pairs with a nonempty length set, i.e. the decomposition by world-class rather than by length), so the materialiser *pre-creates the gate the deduplication will address*: at `uuid5('plus-canonical{sorted per-length tokens}')`, a certified single-child plus over the within-bound root.  `provenance_plus` probes that canonical address before creating anything and never creates under it, so a hit is always a deliberate plant and ordinary plus gates are byte-identical to before.
+Two rejected designs, for the record: sorting `provenance_plus` recipes globally (canonical, but gate sharing then couples formula rendering across queries through the shared store, run-randomly -- the suite caught it), and probing the plain sorted recipe (ordinary creations occupy it by coincidence, 50% for pairs).
+Also fixed en route: computing `array_agg(t)` and `array_agg(t ORDER BY t)` in one SELECT makes the planner feed *both* aggregates sorted input, scrambling the stored children order.

+*Open, cross-vertex aggregations*: ORs of route tokens across vertices ("is some node of region R reachable", `GROUP BY` over a join with reach) are correlated and uncovered by both routes -- the pre-creation preconditions fail (the multiset is user-chosen, and "reach any of S" is not an OR over one bag's pair family).
+The plausible answer is an *S-bit compilation*: the same DP with the state extended by a "some S-vertex already reached" bit, giving certified reach-any-of-S roots (and, with one bit per terminal, k-terminal/Steiner reliability from the multi-terminal note below), planted per group by a rewrite-time detection of the aggregation shape.  *Other reuse candidates for the canonical-address machinery*: a times-canonical analogue serving factored forms if Route 3 materialises; canonical agg-gate addressing for commutative aggregates (pure dedup -- only if duplicate agg gates show up in profiles).
+The general rule learned: planted gates must live in namespaces ordinary creation never touches.

 #### Degeneracy pre-probe: implemented, measured, not enabled

 `TreeDecomposition::degeneracyLowerBound` now has a `Graph` overload (the